Lithuania

 • Income of collective investment undertakings and venture capital and private entity funds, except from the income received from the companies registered or otherwise organised in blacklisted territories or residents of such territories.

-• Income derived by health care institutions for their services that are financed from the funds of the Compulsory Health Insurance fund.
+• Income derived by health care institutions for their services that are financed from the funds of the Compulsory Health Insurance fund (not applicable from 1 January 2025).

 • Income derived from revaluation of fixed assets and liabilities as established by laws and regulations, except for income derived from the revaluation of derivative financial instruments acquired for hedging purposes.